 Additionally, the MVRC provides free perks and quiet space for veterans in between classes.
 These include: nine Dell computer workstations, two iMac workstations, TV access, free printing, free fax/scan/copy, free coffee, refrigerator space for lunch storage, microwave, daily use lockers, group study room, and iPad rentals.

 Tom & Betty Petway Hall (Bldg.
 57, Room 2700)

 Hours of Operation

-The Office of Veterans Affairs has moved to the Military and Veterans Resource Center on campus (effective July 21, 2014), located at the College of Education & Human Services.
+The UNF Office of Veterans Affairs moved to the Military and Veterans Resource Center on July 21, 2014, and is located on the main campus in the College of Education & Human Services. ( Building 57, Room 2700).
 This is where all your paperwork and certifications are processed.
 If you need to locate forms or hand them in, this is the location to do so.